Minsara Kanna: Critical reception

 The New Indian Express criticised Vijay's performance, saying comedy was not "his cup of tea" and that the "film drags on aimlessly" but praised Deva's soundtrack.
 Sify criticised the film's lack of originality, noting its similarities to Jodi and Poovellam Kettuppar, and added, "The only good thing about Minsara Kanna is that it offers some new twists and turns that will definitely retain viewer interest".
 Deccan Herald also gave the film a negative review saying that Vijay "is painful to watch and even worse to listen to", and labelled the film "an exercise in how to waste a good movie".
 Ananda Vikatan rated the film 37 out of 100.

-Aurangazeb of Kalki panned the lengthy dialogues, poor flashback, performance of Vijay but praised the acting of other actors calling them as relief as they overshadow Vijay's acting.
+Aurangazeb of Kalki panned the lengthy dialogues, poor flashback and performance of Vijay but praised the acting of the other actors, calling them as relief as they overshadow Vijay's acting.
 D. S. Ramanujam of The Hindu wrote, "Humour and veiled innuendos are second nature to director K. S. Ravikumar, who schemes bountiful fun-filled situations with his screenplay based on M. A. Kennedy's weather-beaten story of taming a rich woman, who hates men".
 He also lauded Ashok Rajan's cinematography.
 K. N. Vijiyan of New Straits Times wrote, "Humour and the way Ravikumar narrates his story save this movie from being just another ordinary love story.
 Go for it for a fun time".